Master of Science in Public Health (MSPH) Track in Occupational and Environmental Hygiene

 - Part-time option—format for working professionals

-- Both options above are accredited by the Applied Science Accreditation Commission of ABET
+- Both options above are accredited by the Applied and Natural Science Accreditation Commission (ANSAC) of ABET

 - Coursework—provides training in preparation for the Certified Industrial Hygienist (CIH) exam

 - Faculty—core faculty members share a combined 50 years of experience training students in occupational hygiene

 Graduates serve in leadership roles for major professional organizations and hold high-level corporate and governmental positions.
 Some of our graduates are employed in:

 Graduates are also prepared to pursue doctoral studies in environmental health sciences.